javbotero/Outer-Coast/_includes/apply.md

 ### Apply

-<strong> Applications will be accepted until March 1, 2019. </strong>
+<strong> Applications will be accepted and reviewed on a rolling basis. </strong>

 Application includes: